Working from home can be an amazing way to find flexibility while making income.

 Tip # 1

-- In my role, I discuss with my team members the night before on the tasks that need to be done on the morrow.
-We also have some duties that get assigned for an entire week, so it’s best to have a scheduler or a planner such as Google Calendar to note your tasks.
+- In my role as a solo entrepreneur, I chalk out what needs to be done on the morrow.
+I also have some duties that get assigned for an entire week, so it’s best to have a scheduler or a planner such as Google Calendar to note your tasks.

 - Once I know what the tasks are, I cross-check the items on my personal schedule for the day (folding laundry/ cooking lunch/ airing the sheets) and prioritise them on the basis of what needs to be done first.